How to do the Mestia to Ushguli Trek in 3 days

 DAY 3: Lalkhori to Ushguli

 Most people say that the last leg of the hike is quite boring.
 Compared to the Chkhutnieri Pass and the Adishi Glacier, it’s true.
-But if you don’t take the car road, the hike is quite pleasant.
+But if you don’t take the car road, the hike is actually quite pleasant.

 Lakhori to Murkmeli

-Instead, when you reach Davberi (15 minutes from Lalkhori), take the path up through the village, getting you on a trail running parallel to the road down.
-From Davberi, it’s a 3-hour walk to Murkmeli, the first part of Ushguli.
+When you reach Davberi (15 minutes from Lalkhori), instead of continuing on the main road, take the path up through the village, getting you on a trail running parallel to the road down.

 Make your way 10 minutes further to Chazhashi, where the Svan towers still grace the sight.
 Go up to Queen Tamar’s tower and visit the very old Matskvarshi church.